burrrata/cryptoeconomics.study_rust_edition/src/ch1/state.md

     merkle: String,
 }

+// Each block holds the information in the block header
+// as well as all the TX that were processed in that block.
+// Because of this anyone can verify the authenticity of the
+// history, and you can't rewrite the history without
+// rewriting every block that comes after it.
+When there's
+// a cost for creating blocks this is very difficult, and
+// this is what leads people to trust that blockchains are
+// secure.
+With a centralized operator though, this does not
+// apply.
+For this reason, in this chapter we'll refer to the
+// database as a "blockchain" because it's architecture is
+// inspired by blockchains, but has none of the security
+// guarantees of decntralized P2P blockchains.
 #[derive(Debug, Clone)]
 pub struct Block {
     header: Blockheader,
     transactions: Vec<SignedTX>
 }

+// This function initializes a new "blockchain" inspired
+// data structure.
 impl State {

     // Initialize A "Blockchain"